wallace-eduardo/layup-interview/Layup Sequence/README.md

 ## Iterative

-**time complexity O(n)** need to go trough all the values once, use the last 2 values to calcualte current value
+**time complexity O(n)** need to go through all the values once, use the last 2 values to calcualte current value

 **space complexity O(1)** only needs a constant amount of memory